CyberShadow/hax11/readme.md

 # mst4khack
-Hackbrary to hook calls to the RandR to fix the 4k MST issue in quickiest and dirtiest way.

-# Usage
+Hackbrary to hook X11 API calls.

+Attempts to fix games and full-screen application issues, such as:
+- start on the wrong monitor
+- span too many monitors
+- span half of a 4K MST monitor

+## Building
 Build the library:
 ```bash
 make